-Guernsey Museum houses permanent exhibitions showing the archaeology of Guernsey, treasures from around the world and the folklore of Guernsey with an art gallery showing 200 works of art.
-These are running alongside temporary exhibitions that change throughout the year and the Discovery Room for families housing a Cabinet of Curiosities, old-fashioned games to play and the very popular ‘Timewarp’ that changes each year.
-For more details of the exhibitions running during your visit.
-There is also a public art space run by the Arts Commission which shows a rolling programme of local art displays, a café and a gift shop, all housed within the restored Victorian Candie Gardens where you can enjoy fantastic views over the harbour and see the statues of Victor Hugo & Queen Victoria.
-Find out more here.
+Guernsey Museum houses permanent exhibitions showing the archaeology of Guernsey, treasures from around the world and the folklore of Guernsey, with an art gallery showing 200 works of art.
+These are running alongside temporary exhibitions that change throughout the year and the Discovery Room for families, housing a Cabinet of Curiosities, old-fashioned games to play and the very popular ‘Timewarp’ that changes each year.
+There is also a public art space run by the Arts Commission which shows a rolling programme of local art displays, a café and a gift shop, all housed within the restored Victorian Candie Gardens where you can enjoy fantastic views over the harbour and see the statues of Victor Hugo and Queen Victoria.

 Located within walking distance of the island's airport, the German Occupation Museum provides a unique insight into life in Guernsey during the occupation from 1940 to 1945.
-The museum is complete with an authentic recreation of an occupation-era street, exhibitions on maritime history, and Second World War fortifications.
-Find out more here.
+The museum is complete with an authentic recreation of an occupation-era street, exhibitions on maritime history and Second World War fortifications.

-The Sark Museum documents the wide history of Sark Island spanning several centuries, with two museums in one.
-The museum houses an eclectic mix of Sark cultural and heritage memorabilia, from historic photos of rural Sark and its buildings of interest, to details of the attempted takeover of the island in 1990 (yes, 1990!).
+The Sark Museum documents the wide history of Sark spanning several centuries, with two museums in one.
+The museum houses an eclectic mix of Sark cultural and heritage memorabilia, from historic photos of rural Sark and its buildings of interest, to details of the attempted takeover of the island in 1990.
 The museum also boasts a popular and important collection of World War II memorabilia, capturing the island’s unique and challenging war experience as shared by the islanders, British and German people at this time.
-Find out more here.

-The Folk and Costume Museum is a flagship visitor attraction housed within a cluster of meticulously renovated traditional buildings set within the largest public park on the island, less than 15 minutes from the town centre of St Peter Port.
+The Folk and Costume Museum is housed within a cluster of meticulously renovated traditional buildings set within the largest public park on the island, Saumarez Park, less than 15 minutes from the town centre of St Peter Port.
 The museum gives visitors the opportunity to learn about the history of Guernsey’s people over the past 250 years.
 Displays tell the story of daily life for those at home, at school or working in one of the local industries.
-Costume lovers will enjoy special exhibitions from our nationally acclaimed costume collection cared for by Volunteers under the guidance of Costume Curator Caro Drake.
+Costume lovers will enjoy special exhibitions from our nationally acclaimed costume collection.
 Selections from any of the 8,000 pieces held by the museum are on display throughout every season.
-Find out more here.

-One of the most popular attractions on the island, Victor Hugo’s island home is something to marvel, even just for the stunning views alone.
-For fourteen years, Hauteville House was home to famous French writer Victor Hugo, during his time in exile from France.
-Hugo spent his time there writing his masterpieces, including Les Miserables, as well as decorating the house with meticulous detail.
-Every room is filled with touches of his personality and really shows a fascinating insight into his creative mind.
-Find out more here.
+One of the most popular attractions on the island, Victor Hugo’s island home is something to marvel at, even just for the stunning views alone.
+For fourteen years, Hauteville House was home to famous French writer Victor Hugo during his time in exile from France.
+Hugo spent his time here writing his masterpieces, including Les Miserables, as well as decorating the house with meticulous detail.
+Every room is filled with touches of his personality and shows a fascinating insight into his creative mind.

 It isn’t all history and culture in the museums on our islands.
-Learn how to choose the perfect stone for you and become a diamond expert from carat to cut; clarity to colour.
+Learn how to choose the perfect stone for you and become a diamond expert from carat to cut, clarity to colour.
 You will be able to learn to spot a quality diamond in the rough.
-Nestled safely in the old John Tanns bankers vault, The Guernsey Diamond Museum gives a fascinating insight and practical guide into the sparkling world of diamonds.
-Find out the gemstones rich history, including mystery, scandal and superstition along with expert tips and information on picking out diamond jewellery.
-Find out more here.
+Nestled safely in the old John Tanns bankers vault, The Guernsey Diamond Museum gives a fascinating insight and practical guidance into the world of diamonds.
+Find out the gemstones rich history, including mystery, scandal and superstition, along with expert tips and information on picking out diamond jewellery.